colinsongf/elmo_qanet/README.md

 # Three-attention QANet with elmo
-A Tensorflow implementation of three attention with elmo model.
+This is a tensorflow implementation of three attention with elmo model.
+QANet paper is rank

 ![Alt text](/../master/screenshots/three_attention_with_elmo.png?raw=true "Network Outline")